jamedeus/micropython-smarthome/tests/mock_environment/mocks/readme.md

 The `isconnected` method returns the `connected` attribute.

 The `ifconfig` method called with no argument returns the `_ifconfig` attribute, which contains a tuple set in the `connect` and `disconnect` methods.
 It can also be called with a 4-tuple as argument to set the `_ifconfig` attribute.

+## os module

+### os.dupterm

+The `dupterm` method takes a stream-like object that will receive a copy of everything written to stdout.
+Only 1 stream is supported on ESP32.
+When called a second time it returns the previous stream object.
+This behavior is simulated with the `mock_os.StdoutDuplicator` class.

 ## SI7021 module